WanHsuanLin/qArchSearch/readme.md

 In general, there are three ways to set the program:
 1. Use [OLSQ](https://github.com/tbcdebug/OLSQ) IR
 2. Use a string in QASM format
-3. Use an QASM file, e.g., one of programs used in the paper in `olsq/benchmarks/`.
+3. Use an QASM file

 ```
 circuit_str = "OPENQASM 2.0;\ninclude \"qelib1.inc\";\nqreg q[3];\nh q[2];\n" \